Antalgic List or Lean Associated with Neck or Back Pain

 Causes of antalgic list or lean

 Antalgic list or lean is often associated with lower back pain, although it can also be associated with middle or upper back pain and even with neck pain, causing an overall antalgic posture.
-The most common cause of this condition is due to a muscle spasm and may disappear without treatment once the spasm has been relieved.
+Most common cause of this condition is due to a muscle spasm and may disappear without treatment once the spasm has been relieved.
 The antalgic list or lean may be due to other conditions such as sciatica, herniated (slipped) discs or bulging discs.
 There are two kinds of slipped discs and the patient may lean to the painful side or to the opposite side.
 In some cases, the pain resolves within 6 weeks with little more than rest, gentle exercise such as walking at a comfortable pace on a zero incline.

 The scary thing is that during this period it doesn’t take much for the condition to worsen.
 One sneeze, cough or bend down too many, and you’re in serious pain again, often when you were beginning to feel better.
 I know this for a fact since I’ve done all of those things!

 Spinal decompression therapy